f1sherman/f1sherman.github.io/_posts/2014-12-27-setting-up-my-blog-using-jekyll-and-github-pages.markdown

 date:   2015-01-01 18:04:49
 categories: howto
 ---
 Last week I was listening to a recent [Ruby Rogues][ruby-rogues] podcast on [Marketing Yourself as a Software Developer][marketing-podcast].
 During this episode [John Sonmez][sonmez-twitter], who runs the site [Simple Programmer][simple-programmer] gives some great reasons as to why you should market yourself as a software developer, as well as some excellent ways to do that.
 One of the ideas was to create a blog.
-This is something I've wanted to do for a long time, but I've never really enjoyed writing and I've always felt like it would be a chore to have to come up with topics.
-John had a great idea related to this that is simple but that I'd never thought of: just blog about what you're already doing or working on.
-I decided I'm going to give this a try.
-Normally I don't do New Year's resolutions, but the timing is right.
-For 2015 my New Year's resolution is going to be to write at least 10 blog posts in 2015.
-That seems pretty doable.
+Sounds like a great idea to me.
 So, predictably, my first post is about creating my blog.

 GitHub Pages
 ============

-[GitHub Pages][github-pages] seemed like a good choice for hosting my blog for a couple of reasons:
+[GitHub Pages][github-pages] is a good choice for hosting a blog for a couple of reasons:

-1. I use GitHub almost daily and they will host my blog for free, so no messing around with a VPS or anything like that
+1. Many developers (myself included) use GitHub nigh daily and they will host your blog for free, so no messing around with a VPS or WordPress or anything like that
 2. They have built-in [Jekyll][jekyll] support, which is a great platform for blogging

 The initial setup with Pages was pretty simple and only took a few minutes.
 You can read the guide [here][github-pages] so I won't bore you with the details.
 After pushing the initial commit to my repository and waiting a few minutes for the changes to show up, I had a working blog at f1sherman.github.io.